0xLeo/data-structs/README.md

 ### 2. Binary tree
 ##### (./bin-tree)
   * Description
-  My C implementation of binary (not necessarily balanced), ordered, [binary trees](https://en.wikipedia.org/wiki/Binary_tree).
+  My C implementation of binary (not necessarily balanced), ordered, [ trees](https://en.wikipedia.org/wiki/Binary_tree).
 The term ordered implies that for each parent node, the data of its left child is smaller than the parent's and the value of its right child is greater.
   * Instructions
   Clone the project and head to the tree directory:
 ```